JoelBalmer/code-test-node-backend/README.md

 # Instructions
 1. Head to [ocasta-room-booker.herokuapp.com](https://ocasta-room-booker.herokuapp.com/) the following URL where and you can make your requests
 2. For info on how URLs are formatted, what headers are needed, etc., head to [challenge.ocasta.com](http://challenge.ocasta.com/)
+3. List of users were not committed for security, see email for list of users

+# Technical choices
+1. Express mLab and Heroku were used because I have worked with them before and they fufill the requirement.
+I chose to use MongoDB and not mongoose (despite only knowing mongoose) as mongodb was specifically mentioned in the spec, but mongoose wasn't.
+2. Architecturally, I began by building all routes and db calls in the same file.
+Then once I'd tested it was working, I began modularising, simplifying, building utility modules, etc. This had the added benefit of increasing elegance, helping with DRY issues, testing, security, etc.
+3. A trade off I made was that I wanted to use a new collection in mongo for users.
+This would have been more 'real world' but it would have been extra work, whereas a pre-canned list of users met the brief.
+I also have no experience with Dockerfiles (as mentioned before), and even though it was recommended, I interpreted the brief to mean ideally i.e. preferred was having a public location to test against, which I have provided.

+##### Suggested improvements
+1. Move users to a database instead of a JSON list
+2. Use JSON web tokens to use production grade authentication security
+3. Use a slightly different method to remove deprecated warning: https://able.bio/ivanberdichevsky/how-to-set-up-a-mongodb-environment-along-with-npm--18gkgzt
+4. ~~Report back to 'user' that they can't update room name AND they have succesfully updated availability~~

+##### Checklist
+1. ~~Move error messages from after callbacks to before callbacks, using err in mongodb function callbacks, like the availability one~~
+2. ~~Refactor to separate route files, etc.~~
+3. ~~Be consistent with erroring (passing up the chainn, res.send, etc.)~~
+4. Be consistent with spacing
+5. Be consistent with commenting
+6. ~~Add entry to the usage collection each time a room is a) created b) availabilty updated c) name updated~~
+7. ~~Security points by obscuring mongodb admin info~~
+8. ~~Add optional room id to usage~~
+9. ~~Add air bnb style jsvscript guide~~
+10. ~~Modularise adding usage~~
+11. ~~Make users JSON list in config~~
+12. ~~Truncate name~~

 # Recent projects
 For many more projects, head to [github.com/JoelBalmer](https://github.com/JoelBalmer)